wdi-sg/project-1/README.md

 ### Introduction

-**Bandits** are trying to steal your harvest.
-You and your cow are getting distressed.
-Luckily for you, milk isn't the only thing your farm deliver.
-Defend your farm and **deliver sweet justice**.

 1. Play as a farmer, Johnny Wicklebottom.
 2. Defend your farm against the OnionFace Bandit Gang.
 3. Survive them all to win.

 ![Introduction](/assets/images/introScreen2.png)

 ##### Gameplay
 The main challenge of this game is for the player to shoot the enemies while avoiding hit or getting his house damaged.
-The enemies keep spawning so defeat them fast to avoid beign overrun!
+The enemies keep spawning so defeat them fast to avoid being overrun!

 ### Controls